Patbox/polymer/README.md

 It's also recommended registering block entities with `PolymerMod.registerVirtualBlockEntity(Identifier)`.

 ### Limitations
+Most command arguments that refer to entity types, items and blocks will be warning that it's are incorrect.
+However, commands itself should work just fine.

 While it's supported, please limit creation of VirtualBlock light sources.
 Because of how Minecraft handles light updates on server/client, these can be little laggy (as it needs to be send updates every time light changes).